 - Texas Tech University (B.A.
 Psychology summa cum laude in honors studies) (2007)

-Author, “Fifth Circuit refuses appellat review of order compelling arbitration,” International Litigation & Arbitration Newsletter, Baker McKenzie, May 2016
+- Author, “Fifth Circuit refuses appellate review of order compelling arbitration,” International Litigation & Arbitration Newsletter, Baker McKenzie, May 2016